ebecheto/gnuplotery/README.md

 *gantt* function example
 --------------------------

 How to nicely plot time scheddule, so called gantt chart, planning or whatsoever.
-Thanks to Philou for its first share.
+Thanks to Fabrice G. for its first share.

 USAGE :
 Modify the file type2Num.gp to select the corresponding  color to a project name.
 Update the new_plan.txt to your needs.
 Warning, each block needs to be separated with two blak lines (not space, tab or so), and each row is separated with a tab (could be customized with gnuplot option : separtor=';' or so.)